 (b) is authorised by the holder under regulation 23(2) to have unsupervised access to an explosive;

-“security card” means a card issued under regulation 17;
+security card means a card issued under regulation 17;

-“security clearance” for an individual, has the meaning given to that term by regulation 16;
+security clearance for an individual, has the meaning given to that term by regulation 16;

-“security risk substance” has the meaning given to that term by the Dangerous Goods Safety (Security Risk Substances) Regulations 2007 regulation 3;
+security risk substance has the meaning given to that term by the Dangerous Goods Safety (Security Risk Substances) Regulations 2007 regulation 3;

-“sell” includes to barter, exchange, offer for sale and expose for sale;
+sell includes to barter, exchange, offer for sale and expose for sale;

-“SRS” stands for security risk substance;
+SRS stands for security risk substance;

-“State land” means any Crown land (as that term is defined in the Land Administration Act 1997) or any land owned by the Crown, an agency of the Crown, the State or a government agency (as that term is defined in the Act section 51(1));
+State land means any Crown land (as that term is defined in the Land Administration Act 1997) or any land owned by the Crown, an agency of the Crown, the State or a government agency (as that term is defined in the Act section 51(1));

-“State explosives facility” means any area of State land on which explosives or other dangerous goods are manufactured or stored;
+State explosives facility means any area of State land on which explosives or other dangerous goods are manufactured or stored;

-“store” an explosive, does not include to put or keep the explosive in a vehicle while transporting the explosive;
+store an explosive, does not include to put or keep the explosive in a vehicle while transporting the explosive;

-“supervised”, in relation to access to an explosive, has the meaning given to that term by regulation 10(1);
+supervised, in relation to access to an explosive, has the meaning given to that term by regulation 10(1);

-“supervised access” by a person to an explosive, has the meaning given to that term by regulation 10(2);
+supervised access by a person to an explosive, has the meaning given to that term by regulation 10(2);

-“supply” includes to sell and has a meaning affected by regulation 11;
+supply includes to sell and has a meaning affected by regulation 11;

-“test permit” means a permit issued under regulation 28;
+test permit means a permit issued under regulation 28;

-“unexplained loss” of an explosive, means any loss or apparent loss of the explosive that cannot be explained by things such as product density changes, spillage, calibration variances and the effects of humidity;
+unexplained loss of an explosive, means any loss or apparent loss of the explosive that cannot be explained by things such as product density changes, spillage, calibration variances and the effects of humidity;

-“UNMR” means the Recommendations on the Transport of Dangerous Goods, Model Regulations, Fourteenth revised edition, published by the United Nations (ISBN 92 1 139106 7);
+UNMR means the Recommendations on the Transport of Dangerous Goods, Model Regulations, Fourteenth revised edition, published by the United Nations (ISBN 92 1 139106 7);

-“unrestricted firework” means a firework referred to in Schedule 3;
+unrestricted firework means a firework referred to in Schedule 3;

-“unsupervised access” by a person to an explosive, has the meaning given to that term by regulation 10(3);
+unsupervised access by a person to an explosive, has the meaning given to that term by regulation 10(3);

-“UNTC” means the Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, Fourth revised edition, published by the United Nations (ISBN 92 1 139087 7);
+UNTC means the Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, Fourth revised edition, published by the United Nations (ISBN 92 1 139087 7);

-“use” an explosive, means to initiate or attempt to initiate it.
+use an explosive, means to initiate or attempt to initiate it.

 4. Examples and notes are not part of the law